harrybooth/harrybooth.github.io/index.md

 1. __Growing Flags with Fractal Proteins__
 Supervised by Peter Bentley.
 The phenotypes of biological organisms are incredibly complex.
 Comparitively, the amount of genetic material is extremely small.
 This project investigated artificial models of development which permit compact genetic representations, from both a conceptual and experimental standpoint.
 The original dissertation can be found [Link](url).
-Stay tuned for the paper which we are aiming to publish in the [Journal Of Artificial Life](https://direct.mit.edu/artl).
+Stay tuned for the paper, which we are aiming to publish in the [Journal Of Artificial Life](https://direct.mit.edu/artl).

 ## Current and Future Projects